-In addition to the optical displays, an acoustic signal (sequence of tones) is issued, which changes in relation to the distance.
-If the distance between the vehicle and obstacle is reduced, the time intervals between the tone impulses also become shorter until it is a continuous tone.
+In addition to the visual displays, an acoustic signal (melody) is emitted that changes according to the distance.
+As the distance between the vehicle and the obstacle grows shorter, so the length of time between the signals shortens until it becomes one continuous sound.

-➢ Further information can be obtained in the device manufacturer's instruction manual.
+Further information can be obtained in the device manufacturer's instruction manual.